syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

     Prompt for a directory name and skip all subsequent files located under this directory.

-  C-A, M-s e a (el-search-from-beginning)
+  C-A, M-s e a, M-s e < (el-search-from-beginning)
-    Go back to the first match in this buffer or (with prefix arg) completely restart the current search from the first file or buffer.
+    Go back to the first match in this buffer or (with positive prefix arg) completely restart the current search from the first file or buffer.

+    With negative prefix arg, or with >, go to the last match in the current buffer.

   C-J, M-s e j (el-search-jump-to-search-head)
     Resume the last search from the position of the last visited